Sehilius/EasyDialogue-UE5/README.md

 - Dialogue box name (important for event binding)
 - Player answers

 To specify dialogue text, create a new element in the array.
 This will create an object where you can choose the style, text and the pause duration after this segment.
+You can combine as many as you like to form the final text.
 When specifying player answers. you can add as many answers as you like.
 These will be the names of the buttons that appear when the player can select between answers

 The text styles provided are: